History of Saxony: Old Saxony

-In the 3rd and 4th centuries, Germany was inhabited by great tribal confederations of the Alamanni, Bavarians, Thuringians, Franks, Frisii, and Saxons.
+The name of Saxony was derived from the Saxons (Latin: Saxones), an early Germanic tribe that was living in the North Sea coastal regions around the river Elbe.
+During the 3rd and 4th centuries, Germany was inhabited by great tribal confederations of the Alamanni, Bavarians, Thuringians, Franks, Frisii, and Saxons.
 These took the place of numerous petty tribes with their own popular tribal forms of government.
 With the exception of the Saxons, all these confederations were ruled by kings.
 The Saxons, in contrast, were divided into a number of independent bodies under different chieftains.
 In time of war these chieftains drew lots to select a leader, who was followed by the other chieftains until the war ended.

 In the 3rd and 4th centuries, the Saxons fought their way victoriously towards the west, and their name was given to the great tribal confederation that stretched towards the west exactly to the former boundary of the Roman Empire, almost to the Rhine.
 Only a small strip of land on the right bank of the Rhine remained to the Frankish tribe.
 Towards the south the Saxons pushed as far as the Harz Mountains and the Eichsfeld, and in the succeeding centuries they absorbed the greater part of Thuringia.
 In the east their power extended at first as far as the Elbe and Saale Rivers.
 In later centuries it extended much farther.
 The whole coast of the North Sea (the German Ocean) belonged to the Saxons except the part west of the Weser that the Frisians retained.